arcus/Arcus_Labs_Orientation/arcus_orientation.md

 Currently, Arcus Computational Labs are populated with open source statistical and data analytics software.
 These software (JupyterLab with language kernels such as Python and RStudio using R) allow for scripted data ingestion, cleaning, preparation, analysis, and visualization.

-Licensed point and click commercial software such as Excel, SAS, and SPSS **are not supported at this time**.
-The paid, commercial license for a Stata language kernel for Jupyter (not the Stata point-and-click desktop application) can be requested if necessary for the project.
+While most licensed point and click commercial software such as Excel, SAS, and SPSS **are not supported at this time** you can request alternatives for your lab.
+The paid, commercial license for a Stata language kernel for Jupyter can be requested if necessary for the project.
+Other tools, such as a Spreadsheet tool, the point and click version of Stata, PSPP (an SPSS alternative), QGIS, QuPath, and 3D Slicer can also be requested as necessary for individual Arcus projects.

 Why is this tool suite what we provide in Arcus?
 We want to position researchers to work in reproducible ways that set them up for career success and publication opportunities.
 Increasingly, top tier journals demand scripted (not point-and-click) data analysis, and we believe this trend will continue and become industry standard.
 We also believe that scripted analysis is the most reproducible way to conduct science and is best practice for the conduct of research.
 Finally, Free and Open Source Software (FOSS) like R and Python are one of the most open ways to share data with researchers in lower-resourced settings, who may not be able to afford high license costs of proprietary software like SAS.
 Because Arcus is deeply invested in research rigor and reproducibility, we suggest wherever possible that researchers use scripted analysis tools that are free and open source.